trinath-y/TraceGlider/README.md

 ## Getting Started
 Instructions on how to integrate TraceGlider into your website, including code snippets and configuration options.
+Replace 'https://your-fastapi-server.com' with the actual URL of your Server side instance so that tracking information is sent.
+Add the following line inside the DOMContentLoaded event listener to set the tracking cookie when the page loads:

 ## Roadmap
 - **Short-Term**: Improve error handling and expand privacy controls.